daumiller/aspartame/README.md

 aspartame
 ======

-Cross-Platform GUI Toolkit for ObjFW (based on atropine)
+Cross-Platform GUI/windowing library for ObjFW.

-Part of the OCM (Objective-C Molecules) library, aspartame will be a cross-platform GUI toolkit for ObjFW, if I ever do some work on it...
-Still in an extremely early stage of development, there's not much to this yet.
+A GDK wrapper, and base control library, to compliment atropine..

+Part of the OCM (Objective-C Molecules (prefix "OM")) library.
 Licensed under GPLv3.